tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

 api-key: [admin key]
 ```

 Alternatively, you can use PUT and specify the synonym map name on the URI.
-If the synonym map does not exist, it will be created.

 ```
 PUT https://[service name].search.windows.net/synonymmaps/[synonymmap name]?api-version=[api-version]